johndimm/WhatLooksGood/README.md

 ## Motivation

 You are hungry for pancakes, so you search breakfast places and scan the photos to see who has the best looking pancakes.
-Lots of clicks and navigation.
+Lots of clicks and navigation up and down.
 It would be so much easier if you could see pictures of pancakes from different restaurants on the same page.

 I want to start my exploration of dining options by asking *what* we want to eat, not *where*.